storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

     SQLitePluginTransaction::executeSql = (sql, values, success, error) ->

       if @finalized
-        throw {message: 'InvalidStateError: DOM Exception 11: This transaction is already finalized.
+        throw newSQLError 'InvalidStateError: This transaction is already finalized.
 Transactions are committed after its success or failure handlers are called.
-If you are using a Promise to handle callbacks, be aware that implementations following the A+ standard adhere to run-to-completion semantics and so Promise resolution occurs on a subsequent tick and therefore after the transaction commits.', code: 11}
+If you are using a Promise to handle callbacks, be aware that implementations following the A+ standard adhere to run-to-completion semantics and so Promise resolution occurs on a subsequent tick and therefore after the transaction commits.' return
-        return

       if @readOnly && READ_ONLY_REGEX.test(sql)